ResumeToolsResources

 Senior Test Engineer

-• Led a team of 5 junior test engineers, resulting in a 20% increase in productivity
+• Led a team of 5 to refine testing protocols, resulting in a 15% boost in bug detection rates.

 Test Engineer